Overview

 Practical Information

-- Parking: Small car park at the viewpoint (verify capacity and disabled bays).
+- Parking: Small car park at the viewpoint.

 - Opening times: Viewpoint open year-round; interior tower tours limited to Heritage Week (check the Irish Landmark Trust calendar for dates).